behavioural

 This page summarises how stress through abnormal behaviour may lead to epigenetic changes through a cycle that may lead to schizophrenia and psychosis.
 Details of how this may happen are given on the following pages.

 The diagram below graphically summarises a cycle that may lead to the development of schizophrenia.
-Each time the cycle takes place schizophrenic symptoms may worsen because of the need to top up dopamine possibly leding to a type of addiction.
+Each time the cycle takes place schizophrenic symptoms may worsen because of the need to top up dopamine - proposed here as possibly leading to a type of addiction.
+This can be demonstrated by comparing the cycle with a stress-reward loop and a generalised substance addiction cycle (see below).

 Click on the diagram to access a more detailed description and references.